nataliaarhus/apache-beam/README.md

 word_lengths = input | beam.FlatMap(lambda word: [len(word)])
 ```

+**Side inputs** - additional data that your transform can access while processing each element.

 **Map** - if your ParDo performs a one-to-one mapping of input elements to output elements–that is, for each input element, it applies a function that produces exactly one output element, you can use the higher-level Map transform.